NVIDIA/aistore/dsort/README.md

 ## API

 You can use the [AIS's CLI](/cli/README.md) to start, abort, retrieve metrics or list dSort jobs.
+It is also possible generate random dataset to test dSort's capabilities.